Restream/reindexer/readme.md

 	db.OpenNamespace("items_with_huge_cache", reindexer.DefaultNamespaceOptions().ObjCacheSize(4096), Item{})
 ```

-!This cache should not be used for the namespaces, which were replicated from the other nodes: it may be inconsistant for those replica's namespaces.
+!This cache should not be used for the namespaces, which were replicated from the other nodes: it may be inconsistent for those replica's namespaces.

 ### Geometry